configcat/docs/website/docs/targeting/targeting-rules/user-condition.md

 #### Number Comparators

-The following comparators expect the *Comparison attribute* and the *Comparison value* to be a number.
+The following comparators expect the *Comparison attribute* and the *Comparison value* to be numbers.

 | Comparator         | Description                                                                                                                |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------- |